openforcefield/qca-dataset-submission/submissions/2021-11-18-OpenFF-Protein-Dipeptide-2D-TorsionDrive/README.md

 - v1.0 Dipeptides of alanine and two rotamers each of proline and tryptophan with `openff-qcsubmit` 0.2.4
 - v1.1 Dipeptides of alanine and two rotamers each of proline and tryptophan with `openff-qcsubmit` 0.3.0
 - v2.0 Dipeptides of most populated rotamer of 20 canonical amino acids and ASH, CYX, GLH, HID, HIP, and LYN
+- v2.1 Screened frustrated conformers of arginine with short CG-CD distance

 ## General Information